relvaner/actor4j-spec/Readme.md

 ### Actor Types ###

+Actor Types 1: Actors within the actor system `MUST` be derived from the class `Actor`.
+Actors of this type `MUST` not have blocking behavior.

-Actor Types 1: Workload tasks `MUST` not be performed within the actor system.
+Actor Types 2: Workload tasks `MUST` not be performed within the actor system.
 Because they block the reactive system and it is no longer responsive.
 Therefore the class `ResourceActor` is provided.
 These special actors are executed in a separate thread pool, thus avoiding disturbances within the actor system.
 It `SHOULD` be distinguished between stateless and stateful actors.
 The advantage of this distinction lies in the fact that stateless actors can be executed in parallel.

+Actor Types 3: A `PseudoActor` is a mediator between the outside world and the actor system.
+It allows communication with the actors within the actor system from the outside.
+Unlike the other actors, the `PseudoActor` `MUST` have its own message queue, in which the messages of other actors can then be stored by the actor system.

+Actor Types 4: To persist the state of an actor, this `MUST` be derived from the `PersistentActor` class.
+A `PersistentActor` is characterized by events and a state, which can be saved, depending on use case.

 ### Life Cycle ###